 The lyrics describe someone who lives in a small town and deals with their parents’ fighting at home.
 They want to escape their troubles by going to the land supposedly just across the horizon named Mirage City.
 The place seems to exist beyond our consciousness with the waters flowing superluminally, tachyons flying faster than we can comprehend and the Chinese goddess of the moon Chang’e playing music.
 The narrator is destined to go but has some doubts about its existence, guessing that it could just be a mirage.
 That said, they’re so eager to leave their life behind that they give it a shot anyways.
 They “follow the crow” before confirming their worst fears: that Mirage City was nothing more than an illusion.
 After this realization, the protagonist abandons their quest to this mythical place and decides to face their struggles head-on rather than run away.

-Thematically the song has similarities to “The Last Oasis” and “Magenta Mountain” with how the narrator is trying to reach a place of debatable existence.
+Thematically the song has similarities to “The Last Oasis,” “Magenta Mountain” and “Phantom Island” with how the narrator is trying to reach a place of debatable existence.
 Of course, “Mirage City” references The Silver Cord by bringing up Chang’e, but we can also tie this song indirectly to The Silver Cord’s folklore inspiration through fata morgana, which shares its name with the Italian name of Morgan le Fey, a sorceress in the legend of King Arthur.
 The song also alludes to “Paper Mâché Dream Balloon,” both songs deal with confronting personal issues and the lyrics draw a parallel between them.
 “Mirage City” has the line “so I build my own chimera and face up to its hate,” which ties into the line “when I get troubles my way, like paper mâché, they stick to chimera balloon and I kick it out my door.”

 Musically “Mirage City” takes influence from country with prominent pedal steel work, yodels from Stu and breezy chord progressions befitting an artist like Hank Williams.
 However, the song also takes from southern rock, notably the massive peaks at the song’s beginning and end.

-Before the song was ever known by fans, Gizzard had referenced it in the extended version of “Extinction” with the lyric “mirage city on the ridge, Beowulf, can you land deadstick?”
-The band can be seen working out “Mirage City” in ”Oink Oink” Flight b741: The Making Of….
-The footage shows Stu keeping the song simple while figuring out how the band will come in.
-A video of Stu playing the song’s intro/outro riff was posted to their Instagram story on August 8th, 2024.
-Interestingly, these studio jams show the song being played in the key of A while the final version is in B flat, indicating that the band pitched the song up a half step after recording the instrumental.
+Interestingly, the studio jams show “Mirage City” being played in the key of A while the final version is in B flat, indicating that the band pitched the song up a half step after recording the instrumental.
 This is further backed up by four videos of the band recording vocal harmonies that were posted to their Instagram story on August 7th.
 Here the band sings in B flat.
-The song’s placement on the album was noted as “a big choice” by Lucas as it introduces the “back to basics” roots of Flight b741.

 The studio version was performed by Ambrose (piano/harmonica/saxophone/vocals), Cavs (drums/percussion/vocals), Cook (Mellotron/vocals), Joey (guitar/vocals), Lucas (bass/vocals), Stu (guitar/vocals) and guest Sam Joseph (pedal steel).
 The ASCAP ACE Repertory lists that the entire band received songwriting credits.

 The song made its live debut on 2024-05-31 during the band’s acoustic show at the Brighton Dome.
+This version did not include the intro and outro.
 The electric version was debuted three shows later on 2024-06-04 at Unaltrofestival in Milan.
+Unlike the performance before it, this included the outro, though the intro was still missing.
 This would be the final performance before the release of Flight b741 on August 9th, 2024.
-These pre-Flight b741 performances are not complete as they do not include the song’s rocking intro.
-The debut performance also didn’t feature the song’s outro, cutting off at the line “but it's just a mirage in the wind disappearin'.”
-Live performances of “Mirage City” stay in the key of A like the original studio jams.